-Openings as of 4/14/2026
+Openings as of 5/30/2026

 Position Objective: Position is responsible for assisting with organizing the sports program at the assigned school.
 Position assists with conducting practices, motivating students, and instructing student athletes in game strategies and techniques.
 Essential Functions- Instructs players in the rules, regulations, equipment, and techniques of the sport- Organizes and directs individual and small group practice activities/exercises- Assesses players' skills, monitors players during competition and practice- Determines game strategy- Supervises athletes during practices and competition- Follows established procedures in the event of an athlete's injury- Models sports-like behavior and maintains appropriate conduct towards players, officials, and spectators- Maintains the equipment room in orderly condition and assumes responsibility for its security- Distributes equipment, supplies, and uniforms to students- Participates in special activities to include parent's night, banquets, award nights, and assemblies- Models nondiscriminatory practices in all activities- Is aware of and enforces school safety standards at all times- Maintains satisfactory attendance, as defined in District policy and regulations Additional Functions- Other duties as assigned Competencies- Excellent interpersonal communication skills.
 Able to communicate effectively with staff at all levels, students, parents, and the general public- Must possess effective coaching techniques and skills- Must possess some knowledge of the rules, regulations, strategies, and techniques of the sport- Ability to read, write and speak the English language- Understanding of school, district, and state rules and regulations regarding school operations Working conditions:- Mental Demands: calculating, comparing, evaluation, interpreting, organizing, consulting, analyzing, planning, documenting, specifying, coordinating, implementing, and presenting- Physical Demands: bending, stooping, kneeling, twisting, reaching, sitting for prolonged periods of time, standing, walking, lifting, finger dexterity, grasping, repetitive motions, talking, hearing and visual acuity- Environmental Conditions: The works is performed primarily in a school environment and may be indoors or outdoors as regulated by the individual sport.
 Duties may be occasionally performed on field trips away from school.
 The noise level in the work environment is usually moderate

-This position is for the 2026-2027 school year.Reports to: Building Principal Position Objective: To perform the duties of organizing, providing, and promoting activities and events for the student group.
+This position starts with the 2026-2027 school year.Reports to: Building Principal Position Objective: To perform the duties of organizing, providing, and promoting activities and events for the student group.
 Essential Functions- Provides effective leadership in activities and events for students in the school group- Organizes and effectively leads students to plan and execute activities and events for the school activity- Schedules and coordinates the use of facilities for activities and events for the school group with the designated building personnel- Responsible to work within a given budget and keep accurate records of monies used and received- Is aware of and enforces school safety standards at all times- Maintains satisfactory attendance, as defined in District policy and regulations Additional Functions- Other duties as assigned Competencies- Excellent interpersonal communication skills.
 Able to communicate effectively with staff at all levels, students, parents, and the general public- Willingness to accept responsibility for the tasks of the position- Ability to read, write and speak the English language- Understanding of school, district, and state rules and regulations regarding school operations Working conditions:- Mental Demands: calculating, comparing, evaluation, interpreting, organizing, consulting, analyzing, planning, documenting, specifying, coordinating, implementing, and presenting- Physical Demands: bending, stooping, kneeling, twisting, reaching, sitting for prolonged periods of time, standing, walking, lifting, finger dexterity, grasping, repetitive motions, talking, hearing and visual acuity - Environmental Conditions: The work is performed primarily in a school environment and may be indoors or outdoors as decided by the activity.
-Duties may be performed on field trips away from school.
+Duties may be performed on field trips away from school

 This class will run June 8 - July 2, Monday - Thursday, 4 hours/day.
 Reports to: Director of Special Education Rate of Pay: $35 per hour Position ObjectiveThe teacher creates a positive learning environment to facilitate the intellectual, personal and social development of all students.
 The teacher works collaboratively with all educators.
 The teacher uses data to determine learning priorities, monitor progress and assess instruction and student achievement.
 The teacher addresses the needs of students not achieving. - Responsibilities Include: